hamletlg/urlmonitor/README.md

 ## Requirements
  –	wxPython >= 4.0.0

  –	requests >= 2.0.0

  –	beautifulsoup4 >= 4.0.0

 ## Known Limitations
-WebView requires a compatible backend (WebKitGTK on Linux, Edge on Windows)Some websites may block automated accessComplex JavaScript-heavy pages may not be fully supported
+WebView requires a compatible backend (WebKitGTK on Linux, Edge on Windows) Some websites may block automated access heavy pages with complex javascript may not be fully supported

 ## Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request for any improvements.
 License